MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Merges/Merge.md

 {
   "Error": {
     "Code": "Configuration Error",
-    "Message": "The NewLicensePlateCode LP000555 was not found."
+    "Message": "The LicensePlatesHeadersAddedCode LP000555 was not found."
   }
 }

 {
   "Error": {
     "Code": "Configuration Error",
-    "Message": "The OriginalLicensePlateCode LP000555 was not found."
+    "Message": "The LicensePlatesHeadersBaseCode LP000555 was not found."
   }
 }

 {
   "Error": {
     "Code": "Configuration Error",
-    "Message": "The new License Plate LP000776 that will receive the Quantities cannot have lines."
+    "Message": "License Plate LP000555 must be in Storage state to perform the Merge."
   }
 }